WRAR (AM)

-WRAR was a broadcast radio station licensed to Tappahannock, Virginia, serving Tappahannock and Warsaw in Virginia and was owned and operated by A.C.T.I.O.N., Inc.
+WRAR was a broadcast radio station licensed to Tappahannock, Virginia, serving Tappahannock and Warsaw in Virginia.
+The station was last owned and operated by A.C.T.I.O.N., Incorporated.

 History

 The station began broadcasting on November 1, 1970.
-In the 1980s, the station aired a MOR-Adult contemporary format.
+In the 1980s, the station aired a MOR-adult contemporary format.
 WRAR last aired a religious format as an affiliate of the LifeTalk Radio Network.
-The station's last owner was A.C.T.I.O.N., Inc.
+The station's last owner was A.C.T.I.O.N., Inc. WRAR left the air on May 1, 2013, for financial reasons; it was deleted on November 21, 2014.